sahilj23/CPU/README.md

 > The internal working of your project:
    The CPU scheduler project aims to optimize CPU resource allocation using scheduling algorithms like FCFS, SJF, RR, and Priority.
-It implements these algorithms in C++ for efficiency and utilizes Node.js to interface with a frontend, where users can input process details and observe real-time scheduling outcomes.
+It implements these algorithms in C++ for efficiency and utilizes cpprestsdk to build api and so, interface with a frontend, where users can input process details and observe real-time scheduling outcomes.
 The project aims to minimize process turnaround time and waiting time while maximizing system throughput, offering insights into the impact of different scheduling strategies on system performance.

 > Your learning takeaways from the project: